SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 ===

 The `lead` table now has the "simple feature column", which `st_sfc` creates from a CRS and a geometry type, but each point is "EMPTY".
-The empty gemometry is equivalent to a NA value.
+The empty geometry is equivalent to a NA value.
 {:.notes}